YSGS Outstanding Contribution to Graduate Education Award: 2019 recipients

 Dr. Julia Spaniol served as the graduate program director in the Department of Psychology from 2015 to 2018, while simultaneously holding a prestigious NSERC Canada Research Chair.
 Through these roles and her other countless contributions to graduate education, she has proven herself to be an exceptional graduate supervisor, mentor, teacher, advocate, and program administrator.
 She is a selfless, supportive and inspiring leader who is a strong role model for graduate students and faculty alike.
 She contributes to the graduate culture across Ryerson by serving on YSGS Council, search committees, graduate student awards committees and many supervisory and examining committees.

-Master of Business Administration Program, School of Information Technology Management
+Master’s of Business Administration, Ted Rogers School of Management

 Dr. Yu's exemplary contributions to graduate education span a unique breadth of activities including research, teaching, supervision and academic leadership.
 Dr. Yu is a sought-after graduate teacher and supervisor as she has supervised or served as a committee member for over 70 graduate students.
 In her more recent role as interim associate dean, Dr. Yu has shown great leadership, not only through her administrative role, but as an instructor and mentor to the students.
 In particular, Dr. Yu's commitment to maintaining a high quality experience for students throughout this period has made a significant contribution to graduate education.